connexcs/docs/docs/customer/auth.md

 ## SIP User Authentication
 When **SIP Authentication** is enabled, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required".
 This message includes a 'nonce' (a uniquely randomly generated number, which has been hashed).
 The customer switch will send appropriate authentication information to ConnexCS, which will connect the call.

-Generic SIP Trce showing the Challenge Response:
+Generic SIP Trace showing the Challenge Response:

 ![alt text][407-trace]